-- Ambiguous Innocence: Finny, by way of Alternate Character Interpretation.
+- Ambiguous Innocence: Finny.
 He's consistently depicted as friendly and kind, and at the end of the book, Gene concludes that Finny was free of the paranoid outlook borne by everyone else in the story.
 However, Gene is an Unreliable Narrator, and Finny is revealed as a Stepford Smiler near the story's end, suggesting that some of his innocent behavior may be a facade.

 - Boarding School: The story is set in Devon, a fictional prep school based on a real school that Knowles attended.